A Guide to Selling US Property for Foreign Residents & Expats

 Special Rules for When Foreigners Sell US Property

-Under the Foreign Investment Real Property Tax Act (FIRPTA), when a US non-resident sells real property, 10% of the gross sale price will be withheld for the IRS automatically.
+Under the Foreign Investment Real Property Tax Act (FIRPTA), when a US non-resident sells real property, 15% of the gross sale price will automatically be withheld for the IRS.
 The provision is intended to prevent foreign persons from evading US income taxes on the real estate sale.
-If the foreign seller expects to owe less than standard 10% withholding, they may ask the IRS to reduce this amount.
+If the foreign seller expects to owe less than the standard 15% withholding, they may ask the IRS to reduce this amount.

 Reducing Tax with the Main Home Exclusion